AndreasTsikri/aggregatorAPI/README.md

  We currently use 3 APIs:
  1) Pokemon Api (no api key needed): an api that returns data about pokemons
  2) Bored Api (no api key needed): an api that returns data about a random activity to do if you are bored
- 3) ...
+ 3) News Api (api key is mandatory) : api that returns global news.
+More in https://newsapi.org/

 # set up